fsantanna-no/p2p-tml-paper/rita-24/response.md

 subsections
     "2.1.
 Symmetric Distributed Applications" and
     "2.2.
 Software Time Machines".
-We also expanded Section "3.2.4.
-Middleware Summary" to discuss its limitations, and added a paragraph at the end of Section "4.
-Evaluation" with the same goal.
+We also rewrote Section "3.2.4.
+Middleware Summary" to discuss its limitations.

-We also address each individual comment from all reviewers as follows...
+Next, we address each individual comment from all reviewers as follows...
 (Some comments might be reordered.)

 -------------------------------------------------------------------------------

 ## Reviewer A

-Regarding the section on related work:
+Regarding the section on related work (comment A.1):

 ### Comment A.1